moonmaster9000/specdown/README.markdown

 Interesting.
 Specdown found two tests inside our README, then executed them and found that they were passing.
 But what were those tests?

-Specdown works by parsing a README into a tree, letting the header structure form the nodes of the tree, and the `ruby` codeblocks inside of each section form the body of a test.
-Here's what our header tree looks like so far:
+Specdown works by parsing a README into a tree, letting the header structure form the nodes of the tree.
+Here's what our tree looks like so far:

                     #Todo
                     /    \